Harrah's Ak-Chin Casino: Additional amenities

-In the fall of 2012, the Ak-Chin Indian Community opened the 165,000-square foot UltraStar Multi-tainment Center at Ak-Chin Circle, operated by California-based UltraStar Cinemas.
-The project cost $50 million, and provides restaurants, a bowling alley, and areas for staging events.
-It neighbors the casino and is located in the city of Maricopa.
-As of October 2020, the facility has been operated by the Ak-Chin Community and is currently named, Ak-Chin Circle Entertainment Circle.
+In the fall of 2012, the Ak-Chin Indian Community opened the 165,000-square-foot UltraStar Multi-Tainment Center at Ak-Chin Circle, operated by California-based UltraStar Cinemas.
+The $50 million project features restaurants, a bowling alley, and areas for staging events.
+It neighbors Harrah's Ak-Chin Casino and is accessible via a pedestrian bridge connecting the two properties.
+As of October 2020, the facility is operated by the Ak-Chin Indian Community and was renamed AK-Chin Circle Entertainment Center.